-Roughly one million new scuba divers are certified every year.
+Roughly one million new scuba certifications are issued every year.

 Up to 70% of divers come into contact with the reef and its inhabitants.